 Each of these two functions returns a class that extends a given superclass Sup.
 We create class C as follows:

 '''

 class C extends S2(S1(Object)) {

 /.../

 }

 '''

 We now have a class C that extends the class returned by S2() which extends the class returned by S1() which extends Object.

-29.7.5.1 Example: a mixin for brand management
+Example: a mixin for name management